1-800-935-2620 Speak to a Tour Expert

 Sesriem

-Drive to Sesriem, your base for exploring the incredible Namib Desert region (approximately 6–7 hours).
+Drive to Sesriem, your base for exploring the incredible Namib Desert region.
 The most famous part of the Namib Desert is its vast dune fields, the most spectacular of which are found near the Sesriem Canyon.
 This canyon was formed when the Tsauchab River carved a gorge 30 metres into the gravel deposits about 15 million years ago.
 Now, the river flows out to the dune fields that stretch for hundreds of miles up the coast and dries up in a clay pan at Sossusvlei.
 The dunes – the highest in the world – are stunning, with magnificent flaming tones created by the brightly coloured sands.

 Meals: Breakfast Dinner